-Prize money may be paid out to any challenge or championship licenced class.
+Prize money may be paid out to age classes below, or junior to, the senior or elite class.

-Prize money pools for all classes must reduce by value so that the next age class below competes for a money pool of no greater value than 60% of that offered to the class immediately senior.
+Prize money pools for all classes must reduce by value so that the next age class below competes for a money pool of no greater value than 40% of that offered to the class immediately senior.

-The reduction rule or gender pay parity does not provide for amounts subsequently added to the total prize pool by way of entry payback, which is entirely dependent upon the number of entries in any particular class.
+This rule does not provide for amounts subsequently added to the total prize pool by way of entry payback, which is entirely dependant upon the number of entries in any particular class.